List of JoJo's Bizarre Adventure characters: Part 6: Stone Ocean

 "Narcisco Anastasia" in official English releases.)

 Anasui is an androgynous inmate placed in Green Dolphin Street Prison for murdering his girlfriend, who was having an affair with another man.
 He falls in love with Jolyne to an obsessive degree, believing that he would be able to "purify" himself both by courting and marrying her, and helping her defeat Pucci.
 Anasui wields the Stand Diver Down (ダイバー・ダウン, Daibā Daun), (Note: "Diver Drive" in official English releases.) which allows him to enter objects and restructure their insides.
 He ultimately sacrifices himself in the final battle with Pucci to warn Jotaro of Made in Heaven's attack.
 After Emporio defeats Pucci, Emporio meets a reincarnation of him named Anakiss, who is engaged to Jolyne's reincarnation with plans to marry.

+In Japanese, he is voiced by Daisuke Namikawa in the anime and subsequent appearances, and Yuichi Nakamura in All Star Battle and Eyes of Heaven.
+In English, he is voiced by Howard Wang.